jamesrknox/samples/adapter/custom/README.md

 # Adapter : Custom - Aggregator

-How to use custom adapters with EventFlow.
+How to use a custom java adapter in EventFlow.

 This is a maven aggregator project consisting of the following maven modules :